ConverterHQ

 Why convert NanoMD to SLN?

-Convert to SLN when preparing prompts, voicemail assets, on-hold audio, or other sound files for Asterisk-style telephony systems that expect raw signed-linear input.
+Choose SLN as target when preparing prompts, voicemail assets, on-hold audio, or other sound files for Asterisk-style telephony systems that expect raw signed-linear input.

 What changes when converting NanoMD to SLN?